mortendahl/mortendahl.github.io/_drafts/kalami.md

 # Evaluation

-It’s been a while now since the last post in my little series on Kalami, but I’ve finally polished the code for evaluating programmes as I wanted to.
+It’s been a while now since the last post in my little series on Kalami, but I’ve finally polished the code for evaluating programs as I wanted to.
 Overall, it’s not that different from the wellformed code of the previous post; in fact, the most challenging aspect is how to enumerate all guesses.

 As earlier, we’re dealing with statements, conditions, and expressions.
 The first one is the tricky one, so to start off simple I’ll first look at the other two.
 The full source code is available in the evalwoa branch on GitHub.